“#NeverGiveUp: A Memoir of Baseball

-Jones coming in as a pinch hitter leading off the bottom of the third inning.
-He hits the first pitch off Dennis Eckersley with a deep fly to right-center field that looks like a home run, slices off the wall and bounces high between Reggie Jackson and Fred Lynn, caroming sharply on the artificial turf back toward the infield.
-As Jackson chases down the ball, picking it up just before it reaches second baseman Bobby Grich, Jones steams into third base with a triple.
+Jones comes up as a pinch hitter leading off the bottom of the third inning.
+He hits the first pitch off Dennis Eckersley, deep to right-center field that looks like a home run.
+It slices off the wall and bounces high between right fielder Reggie Jackson and center fielder Fred Lynn, caroming sharply on the artificial turf back toward the infield.
+Jackson chases down the ball, picks it up just before it reaches second baseman Bobby Grich, and Jones steams into third base, celebrating a triple.

 ABC commentator Don Drysdale remarks: “It took the speed of Ruppert Jones to beat the tag because Reggie made one whale of a throw!”

 “I thought Tommy might put me back into the game, but he didn’t.
 So, you know what I did instead?
 I went to the restroom and snorted cocaine.”

 Ominous notes of a violins plays as Jones’ narration continues:

 “To an outsider, I was completely out of control and reckless, which I was.
 But it’s easy to judge someone only by what we see on the outside.
 Rarely do we know what’s happening with a person on the inside.
 We all have something going on inside, and that’s important to consider before making judgements because that paints a clearer picture.
 But back then, even I didn’t understand what was going on inside.
 While I was in the restroom, the National League won the All-Star game, 4-1.”

 A while after his two All-Star appearances with Seattle and San Diego, and coming off his time with the Tigers as they won the 1984 World Series, his last three seasons are in Anaheim.